UdokaVrede/UdokaVrede/README.md

 ## Hey there 👋 👩‍💻

-I am Udokaku Ugochukwu,  a self-taught python developer, Technical writer, studying in Federal Polytechnic Nekede.
+I am Udokaku Ugochukwu,  a self-taught python developer, Technical writer, studying in Federal Polytechnic Nekede.<br/>
-I reside in Port-Harcourt, Nigeria.
+I reside in Port-Harcourt, Nigeria.<br/>
 I am passionate about creating usable products from effective data analysis, creating a welcoming enviroment for getting more people into tech especially women and building communities.
-Some tools in my kit include Python, Pandas, Numpy, Matplotlib, Tkinter, Javascript, HTML5 and CSS.
+Some tools in my kit include Python, Pandas, Numpy, Matplotlib, Tkinter, Javascript, HTML5 and CSS.<br/>
 Currently, I am the serving Vice President of the Department of Computer Science, Fedponek, Owerri, Nigeria.
 My interest in building communities led me to being inaugurated the co-lead of Fedponek tech group.

 - 🔭 I’m currently working on acquiring more data skills.